Online Driver Education for Alberta Schools

 How does driver education support my students’ career and personal development?

-Our programs can support your students’ growth by inspiring:
+Our programs can support your students’ growth by building workforce readiness, transferable skills, and greater mobility.

-- These lessons can help prepare students for thousands of jobs in Alberta that require a Class 5 licence.
+- Workforce readiness: These lessons can help prepare students for jobs in Alberta that require a Class 5 licence.

-- Reinforces time management, goal setting, and accountability, which are valuable skills in school and beyond.
+- Transferable skills: Reinforces time management, goal setting, and accountability.

-- Driving enables students to commute to part-time work, volunteer roles, extracurricular activities, or training programs.
+- Greater mobility: Driving can help students commute to work, volunteer roles, extracurricular activities, or training programs.

 How do we fit this course into our regular school programming?